Is CBD Legal? | Why some states are still blocking it - blog. Photo of a weed leaf being held up

 Is CBD Legal at the Federal Level?

+Each state retains the authority to set its own CBD regulations, causing significant variations nationwide.
 As of 2025, many states, along with Washington, D.C., have legalized cannabis either medically, recreationally, or both, directly impacting CBD’s availability.
 Other states have introduced tighter restrictions, allowing only limited CBD use or imposing strict THC thresholds.

 The FDA complicates matters further, having approved only one pharmaceutical CBD product—Epidiolex, prescribed exclusively for rare forms of epilepsy.
 General CBD products intended as dietary supplements or food additives have yet to receive FDA approval, leaving them in regulatory limbo.
 Although enforcement remains minimal, this ambiguity makes careful state-by-state verification critical before buying or using CBD.